2026 MCAT Study Guide — Everything You Need to Prepare

 • Eat brain-healthy foods and avoid sweets, sugary drinks, and fast food.
 (Note: It’s more important to stick to what you know.
 If you haven’t developed these healthy habits yet, don’t completely switch things up on the day of your test.
 It’s better to stick with what you know.)

-• Get someone to check on you when you need to be up just in case something goes wrong, such as a missed alarm.
+• Get someone to check on you when you need to be up, just in case something goes wrong, such as a missed alarm.

-• Before test day, go to the testing location as a practice run.
+• Before test day, go to the testing location for a practice run.
 This will get you familiar with how to get there, parking, entrances, etc., so you’re not surprised by anything on the day of your test.

 • A week before test day, switch to reviewing the most important material.
 At this point, your focus shouldn’t be on learning new material.